 Google has rolled out the Mobile-First Index algorithm change.
 This means that a website is ranked in a Google search by the mobile version of a website and not the desktop version.
 Sites naturally will load slower on a mobile device due to the slower technology of a phone versus that of a desktop computer.
 This algorithm change resulted in many slower loading sites, sites without AMP installed, or pages that were not highly mobile-friendly to substantially drop in search rankings.

 A bounce rate refers to the percentage of people who click on the link in the search, but who leave even before the page fully loads.
 This is an incredibly common occurrence for pages that are slower and can sometimes determine the overall visibility that a website experiences.
-The worst-case scenario for a website is a bounce where the users clicks to a site from a Google search, immediately bounces back to Google and continues to search.
+The worst-case scenario for a website is a bounce where the users clicks to a site from an organic Google search result, immediately bounces back to Google and continues to search.
 This clearly shows Google that the site that they have ranking is not relevant for that search terms or does not provide users with what they really want.
 A high bounce rate hurts ranking and a slow page increases the user bounce rate.

 The page per visit ratio indicates how many pages a viewer visits while they are visiting a website.
 Generally, when a person clicks on a certain site from the search results, they tend to click on a few more pages within the website to see what else is being offered.
 When a page is slow and doesn’t load as it should, viewers are usually discouraged from clicking further and exploring other parts of the site.
 This also means that the total time that they spend on a site is significantly reduced.
 The amount of time a user spends on a website is directly connected with the potential to create a sale.
 The more time a user spends browsing a website the greater the chances are that they will take-part in making a purchase or fill out a contact form.